nish03/FuseVis/README.md

 **a)** Make sure you run the jupyter notebook offline since tkinter fails to work in online platforms such as Google Colab.<br/>
 **b)** If you just trained one fusion network, you need to make some modifications to FuseVis.ipynb.
 They are as follows:<br/>
         * You need to remove the code snippet related to the architecture of the model which was not trained and hence donot have a checkpoint path.
 Weighted Averaging method is an exception since it is a training free method.<br/>
         * You need to remove the complete code snippet under the 'if' statement of the definition of the 'load_model()' function.
-For example: if you didn't trained DeepPedestrian network, you need to remove the ccomplete code snippet under the following 'if' statement:<br/><br/>
+For example: if you didn't trained DeepPedestrian network, you need to remove the complete code snippet under the following 'if' statement:<br/>
         ``` if model == "DeepPedestrian":
                ..............
         ``` <br/>
         * Make sure you atleast train the FunFuseAn network and have its checkpoint since the implementation of FuseVis has been performed in a way that the fused tensor from the FunFuseAn network is mandatory to define the local window for obtaining zoomed images. <br/>
-        * You can remove the model which was not trained from the following code snippet:<br/><br/>
+        * You can remove the model which was not trained from the following code snippet:<br/>
          ```models = ["Weighted Averaging","FunFuseAn", "DeepFuse", "MaskNet", "DeepPedestrian"]```<br/>

 **Note:** You can also define your own fusion based neural network based on your requirements and use it with FuseVis tool to interpret the influence of the input images on the fused image.